eslint/eslint/docs/rules/func-name-matching.md

 ## Options

-This rule takes an options object with one key, `includeCommonJSModuleExports`, and a boolean value.
+This rule takes an optional string of "always" or "never" (when omitted, it defaults to "always"), and an optional options object with one key, `includeCommonJSModuleExports`, and a boolean value.
 This option defaults to `false`, which means that `module.exports` and `module["exports"]` are ignored by this rule.
 If `includeCommonJSModuleExports` is set to true, `module.exports` and `module["exports"]` will be checked by this rule.

 Examples of **incorrect** code for this rule: